dburriss/dburriss.github.io/_posts/2021-02-01-prometheus-scrape-azfunc.md

 http_requests_total{method="post",code="400"}    3 1395066363000
 ```

+For this demo I have a small function on a timer trigger to emit metrics.

 ```fsharp
 // The builder ensures that a metric has HELP and TYPE information when written to a string
 // For implementation: https://github.com/dburriss/Fennel.MetricsDemo/blob/master/Fennel.MetricsDemo/PrometheusLogBuilder.fs